Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 ## Scenario

 Starting from a .NET Core MVC Web app that uses OpenID Connect to sign in users, this chapter of the tutorial shows how to make a call to Microsoft Graph `/me` endpoint on behalf of the signed-in user.
-This sample additionally provides instructions on how to use Sql Server for caching tokens.
+This sample additionally provides instructions on how to use Sql Server or Redis for caching tokens.

 It leverages the ASP.NET Core OpenID Connect middleware and Microsoft Authentication Library for .NET (MSAL.NET).
 The complexities of the library's integration with the ASP.NET Core dependency Injection patterns is encapsulated into the `Microsoft.Identity.Web` library project, which is a part of this tutorial.